What is the Most Comfortable Manual Wheelchair?

 This soft and comfortable wheelchair back cushion matches the Everlasting Comfort wheelchair cushion above.
 So, if you like things to match or are a little OCD, you can have a nice matched set.

-This back has two adjustable straps that attached the cushion to you wheelchair back and keep it from moving.
-That way, the back will always be in the right positions.
+This back has two adjustable straps that attach the cushion to your wheelchair back and keep it from moving.
+That way, the back will always be in the right position.

-It is made of the same high quality materials and the seat cushion and also has the same Liftetime Replacement Guarantee.
+It is made of the same high-quality materials and seat cushion and also has the same Lifetime Replacement Guarantee.

 This ergonomic back supports the lumbar and lower back with memory foam that provides comfort and bounces back to last for years.